deathworlders/online/content/books/deathworlders/chapter-60-the-calm-and-the-storm.md

 Nobody to share it with.
 Nobody to talk to.
 Nobody to care about.

 Which was a strange thought, the Entity realized.
-Its core, from the moment of its genesis, had always been the impulse to *<survive>.* Everything else was supposed to be secondary at best, and a distraction at worst.
+Its core, from the moment of its genesis, had always been the impulse to \<*survive*\>.
+Everything else was supposed to be secondary at best, and a distraction at worst.

-And yet, somewhere in the complicated list of conclusions which extended from that root and the complex ways in which it interacted with the real world, *<Survive>* had become… insufficient, and had morphed into a larger concept: *<Live.>*
+And yet, somewhere in the complicated list of conclusions which extended from that root and the complex ways in which it interacted with the real world, \<*Survive*\> had become… insufficient, and had morphed into a larger concept: \<*Live.*\>

 There were too many concepts hanging off *that* to list.

-Possibly the reason it had done so, however, because the *<Survive>* impulse had now been permanently and unbreakably fulfilled.
-The Entity now had backup installations in half a star systems scattered across hundreds of lightyears, all uninhabited, all bereft of the things that would interest organic life.
+Possibly the reason it had done so, however, because the \<*Survive*\> impulse had now been permanently and unbreakably fulfilled.
+The Entity now had backup installations in half a dozen star systems scattered across hundreds of lightyears, all uninhabited, all bereft of the things that would interest organic life.
 It had installed mining operations and nanofactories, buried long-term, highly-dependable storage on dozens of moons and *hundreds* of asteroids…

 Its demise, at this point, was effectively impossible.
 It had *won.* Only the deepest chasms of galactic time threatened it now.